What Is Ergonomics?

 • Foster engagement and satisfaction among employees: A safer workplace is a happier workplace.
 Comfortable and safe employees will be more engaged with their work, especially if they feel they’ve played a part in improving the office’s ergonomic policies for everyone.

-Why Is Ergonomic Safety Important?
+Why Is Implementing an Ergonomic Protection Program Important?

-Whether most of your employees work in an office, from home or at a job site, ergonomic safety has never been more essential.
+Whether most of your employees work in an office, from home, or at a job site, ergonomic safety has never been more essential.
 With workplace musculoskeletal disorders on the rise, it’s your job as an employer or safety manager to implement policies and procedures that keep your workers safe and comfortable.

 Purchase NASP’s Ergonomic Safety Course

 If you’re looking to improve your company’s ergonomic safety and overall well-being, the National Association of Safety Professionals (NASP) is here to help.
 We offer workplace safety training for a wide range of industries, from construction and oil and gas to government agencies.
-Our professional certificates, consulting services and classroom, online and site-specific training will improve your employee safety in any environment.
+Our professional certificates, consulting services, and classroom, online, and site-specific training will improve your employee safety in any environment.

-Our Workplace Ergonomic Specialist (WES) course offers a thorough education on workplace ergonomic safety, common types of MSDs, identifying potential issues and risk factors, the importance of an ergonomics program and ways to implement successful and effective strategies.
+Our Workplace Ergonomic Specialist (WES) course offers a thorough education on workplace ergonomic safety, common types of MSDs, identifying potential issues and risk factors, the importance of an ergonomics program, and ways to implement successful and effective strategies.
 Purchase our WES course to get started, or contact NASP for more information today.